 In addition to allowing storage of large binary objects in Azure, Blob is optimized for three different storage scenarios:

-- Block Blobs: These are stored objects in what is known as blobs, such as images and log files.
+- Block Blobs: These are stored objects in what are known as blobs, such as images and log files.
 It is possible to store data in block blobs up to *5TB, which is equal to 50,000 blocks of 100MB each.

 - Page blobs: They are designed for random file reads and writes with a maximum size of 8TB.
 Pages blobs can be stored both in standard and premium versions in Azure.